pchaigno/sublime-aspectj/README.md

 ## Installation

+### Package Control

+I recommend using [Package Control](https://packagecontrol.io/), the Sublime Text package manager to install this package.
+It is much more convenient.

+### Manual installation

-To install this package, please do:
+To install this package manually, please do:

 ```
 cd /tmp